core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 # Deriving an OSCORE Security Context from EDHOC {#oscore-ctx}

-After successful processing of EDHOC message_3 (see Section 5.5 of {{I-D.ietf-lake-edhoc}}), the Client and Server derive Security Context parameters for OSCORE (see Section 3.2 of {{RFC8613}}) as defined below.
+After successful processing of EDHOC message_3 (see Section 5.5 of {{I-D.ietf-lake-edhoc}}), the Client and Server derive Security Context parameters for OSCORE (see Section 3.2 of {{RFC8613}}) as follows.

 * The Master Secret and Master Salt are derived by using the EDHOC-Exporter interface defined in Section 4.1 of {{I-D.ietf-lake-edhoc}}.

-  The EDHOC Exporter Labels to use are "OSCORE_Master_Secret" and "OSCORE_Master_Salt".
+  The EDHOC Exporter Labels to use are "OSCORE Master Secret" and "OSCORE Master Salt".
 By default, key_length is the key length (in bytes) of the application AEAD Algorithm and salt_length is 8 bytes.
 The Initiator and Responder MAY agree out-of-band on a longer key_length than the default and a different salt_length.

 ~~~~~~~~~~~~~~~~~~~~~~~
-   Master Secret = EDHOC-Exporter( "OSCORE_Master_Secret", key_length )
+   Master Secret = EDHOC-Exporter( "OSCORE Master Secret", key_length )
-   Master Salt   = EDHOC-Exporter( "OSCORE_Master_Salt", salt_length )
+   Master Salt   = EDHOC-Exporter( "OSCORE Master Salt", salt_length )
 ~~~~~~~~~~~~~~~~~~~~~~~

 * The AEAD Algorithm is the application AEAD of the selected cipher suite.